 The work done on security and access control in the OGC Testbed-11 are describe in document OGC 15-022, “Testbed 11 - Implementing Common Security Across the OGC Suite of Service Standards ER”

 This clause shall describe some of the editor’s thoughts concerning security and access control in relation to the WFS.
-It is anticipated that aspects of such as access control framework would be layered on top of a WFS allowing fine grained operation and data security and incorporate rules based on spatial, temporal and non-spatial predicates.
+It is anticipated that aspects of such as access control framework would be layered on top of a WFS allowing fine-grained operation and data security and incorporate rules based on spatial, temporal and non-spatial predicates.

 Requirments